PhD, Informatics, National University of Ireland, Galway

 - A. R. Zipf Fellow, Council on Library and Information Resources, 2012

-Jodi Schneider is an assistant professor at the School of Information Sciences.
-She studies the science of science through the lens of arguments, evidence, and persuasion.
-She is developing Linked Data (ontologies, metadata, Semantic Web) approaches to manage scientific evidence.
-Schneider holds degrees in informatics (Ph.D., National University of Ireland, Galway), library & information science (M.S., UIUC), mathematics (M.A., UT Austin), and liberal arts (B.A., Great Books, St. John's College).
-She has worked as an actuarial analyst for a Fortune 500 insurance company, as the gift buyer for a small independent bookstore, and in academic science and web libraries.
-She has held research positions across the U.S. as well as in Ireland, England, France, and Chile.
+Schneider completed her PhD in informatics at the National University of Ireland, Galway ("Enabling reuse of arguments and opinions from online social disputes") and has degrees in library and information science (M.S.
+UIUC), mathematics (M.A.
+UT-Austin), and liberal arts (B.A., Great Books, St. John's College).
+She has worked as an actuarial analyst for a Fortune 500 insurance company, as the gift buyer for a small independent bookstore, and in several positions at college and university libraries.
+She has also held research positions across the U.S. as well as in Ireland, England, France, and Chile.

 Publications & Papers

-Amy J. Grizzle, John Horn, Carol Collins, Jodi Schneider, Daniel C. Malone, Britney Stottlemyer, Richard D. Boyce.
-"A survey of how drug information experts search for evidence about potential drug-drug interactions.”
-Journal of Medical Internet Research http://doi.org/10.2196/preprints.11182
+Amy J. Grizzle, John Horn, Carol Collins, Jodi Schneider, Daniel C. Malone, Britney Stottlemyer, and Richard D. Boyce.
+(2019).
+Identifying common methods used by drug interaction experts for finding evidence about potential drug-drug interactions: Web-based surveys.
+Journal of Medical Internet Research.
+21(1):e11182. https://doi.org/10.2196/11182

 "Problematic Citations: Detecting problematic citation patterns with the Open Citations Corpus."
 Workshop on Open Citations, Bologna, Italy, September 3, 2018.